Planning techniques in a volatile market

 Income tax strategy—taking advantage of lower asset values

-If you were considering converting your traditional IRA to a Roth IRA, an optimal time for such conversion may be when asset values in the IRA have declined.
+Roth IRA Conversions: If you were considering converting your traditional IRA to a Roth IRA, an optimal time for such conversion may be when asset values in the IRA have declined.
 Although you will owe income taxes at the time of conversion, the taxes may be reduced if the conversion takes place during a market decline.
-Roth IRAS do not have a required minimum distribution (RMD) for the account owner, and although most non-spouse beneficiaries must still withdraw the Roth IRA sums within ten years of inheriting them (or more quickly), all withdrawals by beneficiaries (including of appreciation on Roth IRA assets) are income tax free.
+Roth IRAS do not have a required minimum distribution (RMD) for the account owner, and although most non-spouse beneficiaries must still withdraw the Roth IRA sums within ten years of inheriting them (or more quickly), all withdrawals by beneficiaries are income tax free.
 Compare that with a traditional IRA, where RMDs for the owner must begin at age 72, and withdrawals from the inherited IRA by beneficiaries are income taxable to them.
 Given current individual income tax rates, a decline in the markets, and an expected reversion to higher income tax rates in 2026 if not sooner, this may be an opportune time to review whether a conversion makes sense for you.

 You should ensure that you have the funds in a taxable account to pay the tax liability on conversion; if you don’t have enough assets outside the IRA to pay the taxes associated with conversion, a conversion becomes far less beneficial.